 I have come to the realization that the term post theist was too loaded with connotation.
 I had mistakenly used a very technical philosophical term to mean simply after theism.

 I have changed my handle and wordpress blog to Graceful Atheist which more accurately captures the connotations I am trying to convey.

 Post Theism is a term that can be used to mean a post modern liberal religious view.
 Or all the religion but none of the supernatural.

 I want to be clear that I am abusing this term for the name of the blog.
 I am very much an atheist in that I believe there is no evidence for a god or gods.
 I am agnostic in the sense that one cannot prove a negative.
 And I am a humanist that puts people before ideology.

-What I want to convey with Post Theism is the sense of humanism after having had a theistic world view and subsequently having abandoned it not necessarily a non-theistic but still religions view.
+What I want to convey with Post Theism is the sense of humanism after having had a theistic world view and subsequently having abandoned it.
 The much pithier Life After God was taken.

 I have a much more nuanced perspective on religion itself.
 I am still working out how to express it.
 I have family and friends who are still very religious.
 I do not side with the hard line atheists who find no value in it whatsoever.
 And I think humanism has a ways to go to catch up to the ability of religions to meet the basic human need for connection.